Afijabi71/Active-Directory-Simulation-Bayotech-Solutions/README.md

-# Active Directory Simulation – Bayotech Solutions
+# Active Directory Simulation – Bayotech

-This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **Bayotech Solutions**.
+This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **Bayotech**.
 It includes domain setup, client configuration, OU design, group policies, and access control in an enterprise environment.

 ---

 ## Company Structure

-**Bayotech Solutions** is a small IT services firm with the following structure:
+**Bayotech** is a small IT services firm with the following structure:

 - 1 × Windows Server (AD Domain Controller)
 - 1 × Windows 8 Client PC (IT Department)